Convex Hulls of Random Order Types: Generalizations: higher dimension and abstract order types

 \subsection{Arbitrary dimension}

-Our methods for labeled affine order types generalize to finite subsets of $\SS^d$, the unit sphere in $\RR^{d+1}$.
+Our methods for labeled affine order types generalize to finite subsets of $\SS^d$, the unit sphere in~$\RR^{d+1}$.

-We call a subset of $\SS^d$ \Emph{affine} if it is contained in an open hemisphere; a point of an affine subset is \Emph{extreme} if it can be cut out from the rest of the set by a great hypersphere, that is the intersection of $\SS^d$ with a hyperplane through the origin $\mathbf{0}$.
+Let us clarify how the notions generalize (without surprise) to higher dimensions.
+We call a subset of $\SS^d$ \Emph{affine} if it is contained in an open hemisphere; a point of an affine subset is \Emph{extreme} if it can be cut out from the rest of the set by a great hypersphere, that is, the intersection of $\SS^d$ with a hyperplane through the origin $\mathbf{0}$.
 A subset $P$ of $\SS^d$ is \Emph{projective} if $-p \in P$ for every $p \in P$.
 An affine set is \Emph{in general position} if no $d+1$ points are coplanar with $\mathbf 0$; a projective set is \Emph{in general position} if whenever $d+1$ points are coplanar with $\mathbf 0$, two of them are antipodal.
 The \Emph{orientation}, $\sgn(p_1,p_2, \ldots, p_{d+1})$, of a $(d+1)$-tuple $(p_1,p_2, \ldots, p_{d+1})$ of points in $\SS^d$ is the sign, $-1$, $0$, or $1$, of the determinant of the matrix $(p_1,p_2, \ldots, p_{d+1}) \in \RR^{(d+1)\times (d+1)}$.
-Two affine (resp. projective) sets have the same \Emph{affine} (resp. \Emph{projective}) \Emph{order type} if there exists an orientation preserving bijection between them.
+Two affine (projective, resp.) sets have the same \Emph{affine} (\Emph{projective}, resp.) \Emph{order type} if there exists an orientation preserving bijection between them.
 Two affine point sequences $(p_1,p_2,\ldots, p_{n})$ and $(q_1,q_2,\ldots, q_{n})$ are defined to be of the same \Emph{labeled affine order type} if the map $p_i \mapsto q_i$ preserves orientations.

 As for $d=2$, the \Emph{projective completion} of an affine set $A$ is the projective set $A \cup -A$.
-A \Emph{hemiset} of a projective set is its intersection with a closed hemisphere, and a hemiset is \Emph{affine} if it is contained in an open hemisphere, that is if it does not contain any antipodal pair.
+A \Emph{hemiset} of a projective set is its intersection with a closed hemisphere, and a hemiset is \Emph{affine} if it is contained in an open hemisphere, that is, if it does not contain any antipodal pair.
 We again have that a projective set $P$ is the projective completion of an affine set $A$ if and only if $A$ is an affine hemiset of $P$.

+In the arguments for the following theorem we only outline the differences w.r.t.\ the 2-dimensional setting.